-This week’s collection of stories, articles and posts invites you to reflect on the limits of academic freedom; suggests effective ways to deliver criticism; discusses how blogs can help or hinder a job search; problematises issues of control in higher education; and asks whether it is possible to publish too much…
+This week’s collection of stories, articles and posts invites you to reflect on the limits of academic freedom.
+It suggests effective ways to deliver criticism, discusses how blogs can help or hinder a job search, problematises issues of control in higher education, and asks whether it is possible to publish too much…

 Are there limits to academic freedom?

-I am sure most readers of this blog will agree that academic freedom is the cornerstone of the scholarship, and I have repeatedly made the point that it needs to be safeguarded in the face of especially in the face of societal pressures to conform.
-In this blog post, Ferdinand von Prondzynski (Principal and Vice-Chancellor of Robert Gordon University, Aberdeen), discusses whether this principle can be extended to the right to offend.
-Here’s how he describes what prompted this post:
+I am sure most readers of this blog will agree that academic freedom is the cornerstone of the scholarship, and I have repeatedly made the point that it we need to actively safeguard it especially in the face of societal pressures to conform.
+In this blog post, Ferdinand von Prondzynski (Principal and Vice-Chancellor of Robert Gordon University, Aberdeen), discusses whether we can extend this principle to the right to offend.
+Here’s how he describes what prompted his post:

 Every so often some academic will […] make it harder for the rest of us to stay true to our principles. […] This year it’s a professor from Loyola University in New Orleans.
 Professor Walter Bock, a libertarian economist and (for those who may understand the significance of the name) a member of the Ludwig von Mises Institute, delivered himself of various comments not exactly in tune with modern principles of equality and diversity.
 Slavery, he suggested, was flawed because a slave’s status was not voluntary, but ‘otherwise … wasn’t so bad’.
 He also declared that shops should be allowed to refuse to serve black customers because ‘no one is compelled to associate with people against their will.’